1 Admire the German architecture in the quirky coastal town of Lüderitz

 An outcrop of sandstone boulders in the Aba-Huab Valley, Twyfelfontein is believed to have been inhabited for around 6000 years, first by San hunter-gatherers and later by Khoikhoi herders and Damara farmers.
 It’s assumed the attraction was a small freshwater spring that the Damara call Ai-Ais (‘jumping waterhole’); – although the first Afrikaans farmer was less convinced it could support his livestock and in 1947 called it Twyfelfontein, meaning ‘doubtful fountain’.
 Declared Namibia’s first UNESCO World Heritage Site in 2007, the rocks shelter more than 2500 engravings and paintings ranging in time of creation from 300BC to the 19th century.
 Most depict animals – elephant, rhino, lion and various antelope – and are believed to have featured in ceremonies to empower the hunters.

 25 Track desert black rhino in Kaokoland

-Surviving only in the Kunene Region (Damaraland and Kaokoland), these are the world’s last free-ranging black rhino.
+Surviving only in the Kunene Region (Damaraland and Kaokoland), these are the world’s last free-ranging black rhinos.
 Like desert-adapted elephants, they have evolved a remarkable ability to survive in this tough arid landscape.
 They drink only every third or fourth night and have agile mountaineering skills to climb onto high ledges to catch a cool breeze or forage for succulents.
-Believed to number around 700, they are in fact one of Africa’s few rhino populations that appear to be increasing.
+Believed to number around 700, they are in fact, one of Africa’s few rhino populations that appear to be increasing.
 Rhino-tracking tourism in private conservancies contributes to their conservation as the activity helps monitor them.
-Excursions begin by 4WD, but thereafter it may be possible to get within 200m of rhino on foot – an exhilarating experience.
+Excursions begin by 4WD, but getting within 200m of the rhino on foot may be possible – an exhilarating experience.